QuantumSingularity/DeNatteVoetenSensor/README.md

 # Publish to RaspberryPi
 It's an ARM device, so it has to be build here and deployed manually. <br />
 There's no runtime for the ARM, but it will be complited to an executable.
-Use `chmod +x SensHagen` on the Pi.
+Use `chmod +x Nvs` on the Pi.

 **Build** <br />
 dotnet publish -c Release -r linux-arm

 **Copy to RPi** <br />
-scp -r /home/bem/Projects/SensHagen/bin/Release/netcoreapp2.2/linux-arm/publish/* dotnet@rpi3a.bem.dmz:/home/dotnet/SensHagen/
+scp -r /home/bem/Projects/Nvs/bin/Release/netcoreapp2.2/linux-arm/publish/* dotnet@rpi3a.bem.dmz:/home/dotnet/Nvs/
 <br />
-scp -r /home/bem/Projects/SensHagen/Data/ dotnet@rpi3a.bem.dmz:/home/dotnet/SensHagen/
+scp -r /home/bem/Projects/Nvs/Data/ dotnet@rpi3a.bem.dmz:/home/dotnet/Nvs/
 <br />
-scp -r /home/bem/Projects/SensHagen/bin/Release/netcoreapp2.2/linux-arm/publish/Sens* dotnet@rpi3a.bem.dmz:/home/dotnet/SensHagen/
+scp -r /home/bem/Projects/Nvs/bin/Release/netcoreapp2.2/linux-arm/publish/Sens* dotnet@rpi3a.bem.dmz:/home/dotnet/Nvs/

 **Only changed Assemblies:** <br />
-scp -r /home/bem/Projects/SensHagen/bin/Release/netcoreapp2.2/linux-arm/publish/Sens* dotnet@rpi3a.bem.dmz:/home/dotnet/SensHagen/
+scp -r /home/bem/Projects/Nvs/bin/Release/netcoreapp2.2/linux-arm/publish/Sens* dotnet@rpi3a.bem.dmz:/home/dotnet/Nvs/

 # Initialize or update schema on Sqlite DataBase
 **Create database:** *to scaffold a migration and create the initial set of tables for the model.*